kurapica/ShadowDancer/README.md

 This is a flexible  and powerful action bar mod inspired by FlexBar, I always want create an unlimit flyout bar system, and now here it is.

-This mod require [Scorpio](https://www.curseforge.com/wow/addons/scorpio "Scorpio") and [PLoop](https://www.curseforge.com/wow/addons/ploop"PLoop") Lib to work.
+This mod require [Scorpio](https://github.com/kurapica/Scorpio "Scorpio") Lib to work.

 Commands:
 =========